Sheeffry Hills

 Western Way – EastWest MappingLong-distance trail guide9.00Buy

-Digital GPX files for the cycle loop are available via the AllTrails link on the Westport Tourism site, and a printable PDF of the route can be downloaded from the same page.
+Digital GPX files for the cycle loop are available via the AllTrails app, and a printable PDF of the route can be downloaded from the Westport Tourism website.

 Practical Information

-Getting there – The hills are most easily reached from the towns of Westport (30 km north) and Louisburgh (15 km south).
-The main road access points are the R335 (Leenane‑Westport) and the L1823, which is sign‑posted for the Sheeffry Pass.
-A small car park at the Tower’s Bar in Westport serves as the usual start‑point for the cycle loop; walkers often park near the Drummin lay‑by before heading onto the southern slopes.
+Getting there – The hills are most easily reached from Westport (30 km north) and Louisburgh (15 km south).
+The main road access points are the R335 (Leenane-Westport) and the L1823, which is sign-posted for the Sheeffry Pass.
+Walkers often park near the Drummin lay-by before heading onto the southern slopes.

-Parking – Both the Tower’s Bar car park and the Drummin lay‑by are free of charge.
+Parking – Both the Tower’s Bar car park in Westport and the Drummin lay-by are free of charge.

 Walking routes – The 12 km ridge walk is un-waymarked in places but follows a clear line of beaten track across the plateau.
 The western descent is best avoided; instead, walkers can retrace their steps southward toward the Scots Pines and the bridge over the Glenummera River, just north of the junction of the Louisburgh-Leenane road.